 “I’m not joking and if cigarettes are more important to you than I am then I guess it’s over.”

 It didn’t take more than a drive around the block before I called her to come home and swore, actually signed a contract, saying I would stop.
-And I did this in front of my kids.
+And, I did this in front of my kids.
 They still remember, in fact!

 I was faced with a choice: Give up cigarettes or give up my wife.
 Once I made the decision, I never looked back.
 The choice could not have been clearer.
 Amazingly, my addiction vanished as soon as it became a real problem for me.

 For the longest time, I didn’t have a cigarette problem.
 Hope did.
-She frustrated herself, carried resentment, worried and complained and stressed out.
-The smell of the cigarettes on me and my bad breathe caused her not to be physically close to me.
+She frustrated herself, carried resentment, worried and complained, and stressed out.
+The smell of the cigarettes on me and my bad breath caused her not to be physically close to me.
 It really took a toll on her.

 For the person in your life that needs to change but is unwilling, make a list of everything you do to support their bad behavior.
 How are you contributing to the problem?
 And, what are you willing to stop doing so this stops being your problem and becomes their problem.
 As soon as you learn how to make it a problem for the other person, not you, you will have hired the Universe’s most encouraging agent of change: pain.